‘How Much Can I Borrow’ Calculator

 - Westpac Bank (WBC)

 Although our ‘How much I can borrow?’ calculator doesn’t take all of these lenders into account, it does compare three of the top lenders.
-The amount that you can borrow can vary significantly between different banks.
+The amount that you can borrow can vary significantly among different lenders.

-If you’d like a borrowing power quote for a specific lender then please contact one of our mortgage brokers on 1300 889 743 or fill in our free assessment form.
+If you’d like a borrowing power quote for a specific lender, please contact one of our mortgage brokers on 1300 889 743 or fill in our free assessment form.